plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 Plone 6.2 starts separating Classic UI code from the core of Plone.
 This is ongoing work, described in {term}`PLIP` [3953](https://github.com/plone/Products.CMFPlone/issues/3953).
-You won't yet get less code: this is preparation for a more complete separation in Plone 7.
+You won't yet get less code yet.
+This PLIP is preparation for a more complete separation in Plone 7.

 The focus currently is on moving page templates into the `plone.app.layout` package.
 Templates from the following packages are now in a new location: